Water gas: Distillation Gas

+German engineers like Strache used the specific word Schwelgas.
+It contains heavy hydrocarbons that provide a high heating value.
+Simply translating it as "Coal Gas," loses the distinction that this was a "richer" gas used specifically to "carburet" (enrich) the leaner Water Gas.

 Water gas shift reaction

 Pure hydrogen can be obtained from water gas by using the water–gas shift reaction, after subsequent removal of the carbon dioxide formed when carbon monoxide reacts with water.

 Uses

 Although completely displaced by syngas, water gas could be applied to certain fuel cells.
 It is used in the Fischer–Tropsch process.
 It reacts with producer gas to produce fuel gas.
 It could also be used to gain pure hydrogen for synthesis of ammonia.